 Whether you prefer pumpkin carving for Halloween or preparing fall-flavoured baked goods, this seasonal activity will create magical memories.

-Get your wheelbarrows and sense of adventure-ready – an enchanting pick-your-own pumpkin adventure awaits on these charming Ontario pumpkin patches.
+Get your wheelbarrows and sense of adventure ready – an enchanting pick-your-own pumpkin adventure awaits on these charming Ontario pumpkin patches.

 Downey’s Farm Market

 Nestled in Caledon, this Ontario gem celebrates the delightful playfulness of a pumpkin harvest like no other.
+It’s a great option for those that are searching for pumpkin patches in Toronto and the surrounding area!

 Walking along the thousands of pumpkins on the lawn, you’ll have ever-flowing produce.
 Make your way through the 10 km of trails in the corn maze, where you’ll get lost most epically.